 - Seat Belt Reminder Indicator: This light is white and shows an image of a person wearing a seat belt.
 If someone in the vehicle is not wearing their seat belt, this blinking light will appear, followed by beeping sounds.

 What to Do if You See a Warning Light

 If a warning light appears on your dashboard, it may be a good time to bring your vehicle in to our service center.
 Here, our professionally trained technicians can properly diagnose the problem and get your Accord back in tip-top shape.

 Upon inspection of your vehicle, our technicians will perform any necessary repairs or replacements, so you can get back on the road safe and sound.
 They’re capable of performing various service procedures, including:

 Furthermore, scheduling an appointment with our service center is super easy!
 Simply head over to the appointment scheduler found here on our website, enter some basic information about your vehicle, select your desired appointment time, and you’re done!
 Of course, you can always give us a call and we’ll get something on the books if you’d prefer.

 Check Out Your Honda Accord Dashboard Lights

 Honda Accord dashboard lights are designed to help you better understand the condition of your car and when it needs professional services.

 Dashboard lights should never be ignored.
-If you see any active Honda Accord dashboard lights when driving through Miami, Hialeah, or Doral, schedule a service appointment at Braman Honda Miami.
-Our experts will diagnose the problem and will perform all necessary repairs to keep your car performing at its best.
+If you see any active Honda Accord dashboard lights when driving through Miami, Hialeah, or Doral, FL, schedule a service appointment at Braman Honda.
+Our experts will diagnose the problem and conduct all necessary repairs to keep your car performing at its best.

 You May Also Like: